 These residential house plans or building plans are the actual bases on which the actual residential construction of the house begins.
 A small error in the design can cause massive problems during construction.

 He is skilled in laying out designs without the possibility of mistakes.
-These designs are used for various purposes, such as obtaining approvals from various authorities; they also act as a directive for the contractor to begin construction.
+These designs are used for various purposes, such as obtaining approvals from various authorities and as a directive for the contractor to begin construction.

 He is the only person who can accomplish this task proficiently due to his architectural experience and education.